Njunu-sk/Review/how-to-setup-user-authentication-from-scratch-with-rails-6/index.md

 end
 ```

--This controller is responsible for creating a new user and saving it to the database.
+- This controller is responsible for creating a new user and saving it to the database.
   The `new` action initializes a new object in the User model and stores it as an instance variable, this can the be accessed in the views.
   The `create` action creates the user instance setting it's id to a `session`, if this process is successful it redirects to our `root path` else renders a `new` view.
   `session` stores data for one request and used in another request.

 - Let's create the `sessions_controller.rb` by running the command `touch` `app/controllers/sessions_controller.rb`